luigiberducci/auto-shaping/README.md

 ## :warning: Disclaimer
-This repository aims to provide a unified library for automatic reward shaping and reimplements the methods described in the table.
+This repository aims to provide a unified library for automatic reward shaping and reimplements the methods described in the table below.
 However, it is not meant to validate the results of the original papers.

+#### If you are a reproducibility reviewer for HPRS, please refer to the [original codebase](https://github.com/edalexAguilar/reward_shaping).

 ## Methods